 - Feeling weak or tired more often than usual, or with exercise

 As the anemia gets worse, symptoms may include:

-Symptoms of the conditions that cause iron deficiency anemia include:
+Symptoms of the conditions associated with bleeding that cause iron deficiency anemia include:

 To diagnose anemia, your health care provider may order these blood tests: